mathjax/MathJax-docs/output/index.rst

    formats from version 2 are not available in version 3.
 These may be available in future releases if there is demand for them.

-   Also, the ``AssistiveMML`` extension has not been ported to version 3, and is unlikely to be in the future.
-Support for assistive technology is provided through the assistive explorer, available in the contextual menu.

 -----

 .. toctree::